DryIcedTea/Buttplug-Valley/README.md

 This has not been tested, but I don't see why not
 ### Does it support multiple toys at once?
 No, not yet.
+### Will you add or change X feature?
+Maybe.
+Please let me know what you want to see added/changed!

 ## Feedback
 If you have any feedback, feel free to open an issue or contact me on discord.
+You'll find me in the buttplug.io discord!
 I honestly don't know what I'm doing, so feedback is **very** much appreciated. (please)

-(If you want to help me make this mod better, that would be amazing and very much appreciated!)
+(If you want to help me make this mod better, that would be amazing and very much appreciated!
+This is very much a hobby project, so I don't know how often updates will come out)